5 mistakes to avoid with Product Tours

 Sendoso uses “Launch Interactive Tour” on their Platform page.
 Clear and direct ✅

-This one may seem obvious … but we still see a lot of gated tours out there.
+This one may seem obvious … but we still see a lot of gated demos out there.

-If you are planning to gate your tour as a lead gen tactic, we’d recommend sticking with a much lighter weight solution for showing the product (like a demo recording).
+If you are planning to gate your demo as a lead gen tactic, we’d recommend sticking with a much lighter weight solution for showing the product (like a demo recording).

-It’s not going to be worth the time to invest in a product tour platform if you still intend to pepper those leads.
+It’s not going to be worth the time to invest in an interactive demo platform if you still intend to pepper those leads.

 That’s why Tourial has robust integrations with Hubspot and Marketo.
 They enable you to capture all that rich engagement and intent data without requiring a form fill first.